 Tips for Investing

 - Consider talking to a financial advisor about the implications of paying trustee fees.
 If you don’t have an advisor yet, finding one doesn’t have to be difficult.
-SmartAsset’s financial advisor matching tool can help.
-It takes just a few minutes to get your recommendations and connect with a financial professional in your area.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’re considering a trust to protect investments or other assets, do your homework in comparing trust options.
 For example, some types of trusts are designed specifically for real estate investments, while others can be used to provide for special needs beneficiaries or shield assets from creditors.